Tell Halaf: Excavations by Max von Oppenheim

-In 1913, Oppenheim decided to return temporarily to Germany.
+In 1913, Oppenheim decided to return temporarily to the German Empire.
 The finds of Tell Halaf were left at the building he and his team had inhabited during the dig.
 Most of them were securely packaged and stored.
 The outbreak of World War I prevented Oppenheim from returning.
 However, Oppenheim was able to sell some of the stone reliefs, pottery and other artefacts he had excavated to various museums after the war including the British Museum and Walters Art Museum in Baltimore.

-In 1926, Germany joined the League of Nations and it thus became possible for German nationals to conduct excavations in what was now the French Mandate of Syria.
-Preparing for new excavations, in 1927 Oppenheim again travelled to Tell Halaf.
-Artillery fire exchanged between Osman and French troops in the final days of the war had severely damaged the building and the archaeological findings had to be dug out of the rubble.
+In 1926, Germany joined the League of Nations and it thus became possible for German nationals to conduct excavations in what was now the French-ruled Mandate for Syria and the Lebanon.
+Preparing for new excavations, in 1927, Oppenheim again travelled to Tell Halaf.
+Artillery fire exchanged between Ottoman and French troops in the final days of the war had severely damaged the building and the archaeological findings had to be dug out of the rubble.
 Once again, it was found that the locals had damaged some of the stone workings.
 Since he had made plaster casts during the original excavation, Oppenheim was able to repair most of the damage done to the statues and orthostat reliefs.
-He managed to achieve a generous division of his previous finds with the French authorities.
-His share (approximately 80, or about two-thirds of the total) was transported to Berlin, while the other 35 were brought to Aleppo to form a core collection of today's National Museum.
+His finds were divided with the French authorities; his share (approximately 80, or about two-thirds of the total) was transported to Berlin, while the other 35 were brought to Aleppo to form the core collection of today's National Museum of Aleppo.
 In 1929, he resumed excavations and the new findings were divided.